MARKET SNAPSHOT: U.S. Stocks Poised To Cool Their Heels At Record Highs

 No Federal Reserve officials are expected to deliver speeches on Tuesday.

+Staples Inc.(SPLS) rose 3.5% ahead of the open after the seller of office supplies posted same-store sales that beat expectations (http://www.marketwatch.com/story/stapless-stock-jumps-after-same-stores-sales-beat-while-profit-matched-expectations-2017-05-16), while matching forecasts on quarterly profit.

-Retailers Home Depot Inc.(HD) , TJX Cos.(TJX) and Staples Inc.(SPLS) are among the companies expected to post earnings before the open.
+Off-price retailer TJX Cos.(TJX) was also among the companies expected to post earnings before the open.

 (END) Dow Jones Newswires